Jesus said: “Therefore, I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours.” Mark 11:24.

 Go to daily devotions for this month.

-Prayer for the Month of April
+Prayer for the Month of June

-All praise to You, amen.
+All praise is given to your name, amen.

 The Lord’s Prayer